bSI-InfraRoom/MVD-Infra-Test-Instructions/E1b-ARCT/ALCT1/README.md

 | ALIG_00.10  | Each IfcAlignmentHorizontal nests a list of IfcAlignmentSegment, each of which has DesignParameters typed as IfcAlignmentHorizontalSegment         |
 | ALIG_00.11  | Each IfcAlignmentVertical nests a list of IfcAlignmentSegment, each of which has DesignParameters typed as IfcAlignmentVerticalSegment             |
 | ALIG_00.12  | Each IfcAlignmentCant nests a list of IfcAlignmentSegment, each of which has DesignParameters typed as IfcAlignmentCantSegment                     |

+**NOTE**:
+- In Alignment Table, coordinates are defined based on Swiss Grid (EPSG: 3878).
+In the IFC file, they should be adjusted based on Georeferencing information provided by IfcProjectedCRS and IfcMapConversion (see Entities Table).

 </details>